Hyperphantasia

 Hyperphantasia is the condition of having extremely vivid mental imagery.
 It is the opposite condition to aphantasia, where mental visual imagery is not present.
 The experience of hyperphantasia is more common than aphantasia and has been described as being "as vivid as real seeing".
-Hyperphantasia constitutes all five senses within vivid mental imagery; however, "visual" mental imagery research dominates the literature, and there is a lack of research on the other four senses.
+Hyperphantasia constitutes all five senses within vivid mental imagery, although literature on the subject is dominated by "visual" mental imagery research, with a lack of research on the other four senses.

 Research into hyperphantasia is most commonly completed by self-report questionnaires, such as the Vividness of Visual Imagery Questionnaire (VVIQ), developed by David Marks in 1973, which evaluates the vividness of an individual's mental imagery out of a score of 80.
 Individuals scoring from 75 to 80 are deemed hyperphantasics and are estimated to constitute around 2.5% of the population.

 Mechanism

-There is no unique mental imagery cortical network; the formation of mental imagery involves many regions of the brain, as mental imagery shares many common brain regions with other cognitive functions.
+There is no reliably specific mental imagery cortical network; the formation of mental imagery involves many regions of the brain, as mental imagery shares many common brain regions with other cognitive functions.
 Neurological evidence has shown that in the creation of imagery, neural activity spans prefrontal, parietal, temporal and visual areas.
 Within the neuroscience of imagery, it is often split into three primary aspects: the triggering of imagery, its generation/manipulation, and the underlying vividness of the imagery.

-The mechanism underlying the vividness of imagery which may explain disorders like hyperphantasia is controversial amongst the literature.
+The mechanism underlying the vividness of imagery which may explain conditions like hyperphantasia is controversial amongst the literature.
 The current findings of the mechanism of hyperphantasia are related to two regions of the brain: the early visual cortex and the frontal cortex.